*This post may contain affiliate links. Please read our disclosure for more info.

 If you’d like to read some reviews or learn more about the Mingtong Travel Adaptor, you can view it on Amazon below.

-A fantastic international travel adapter that is slim and easy to pack, making it perfect for the minimalist traveller on the move.
+A fantastic international power adapter that is slim and easy to pack, making it perfect for the minimalist traveller on the move.

 Item Dimensions: 2.5 L x 2 W x 2 H (inches)